-The institution is a constituent college of HSNC University, Mumbai.
+Response: The institution is a constituent college of HSNC University, Mumbai.
 Continuous Internal Evaluation (CIE) is a major component of the practicum.
 Each course has 40 marks for internal assessment.
 Common component for every course is the conduct of the class test, essay test and the self-learning evaluation.

-- The CIE is as follows: - Class test for 15 marks is prescribed it is conducted for 60 marks and marks are reduced to 15.
-Also an Essay test for 5 marks is prescribed it is conducted for 20 marks & marks are reduced to 5. - Pre-practice teaching skills are conducted. - Teaching portfolio is prepared by the students over the period. - Theory courses 40 marks internal assessment (10 marks SLE + 10 marks Assignment + 05 marks Essay + 15 marks Class Test) - Ability Enhancement Courses (5 Assignments of 10 marks, totalling to 50 marks) - Practicum as per the different components prescribed semester wise in the syllabus of the respective universities. - Prompt feedback by the teachers.
+The CIE is as follows:

+- Class test for 15 marks is prescribed it is conducted for 60 marks and marks are reduced to 15. - Also an Essay test for 5 marks is prescribed it is conducted for 20 marks & marks are reduced to 5.
+Prepractice teaching skills are conducted. - Teaching portfolio is prepared by the students over the period.
+Theory courses - 40 marks internal assessment (10 marks SLE + 10 marks Assignment + 05 marks Essay + 15 marks Class Test) - Ability Enhancement Courses (5 Assignments of 10 marks, totalling to 50 marks) - Practicum as per the different components prescribed semester wise in the syllabus of the respective universities. - Prompt feedback by the teachers.

-File Description Documents Relevant documents related to Internal Evaluation System at the institution level with seal and signature of the Principal View File Any other relevant information View File 2.6.2 - Mechanism of internal ev transparent and robust and time Institution adopts the following evaluation Display of internal as marks before the term end exan Timely feedback on individual/g performance Provision of impro- opportunities Access to tutorial/ support Provision of answering ne bound; g in internal assessment mination group ovement /remedial
+File Description Documents

+Relevant documents related to Internal Evaluation System at the institution level with seal and signature of the Principal View File

+Any other relevant information View File

+2.6.2 - Mechanism of internal evaluation is Two of the above

+transparent and robust and time bound;

+Institution adopts the following in internal

+evaluation Display of internal assessment

+marks before the term end examination

+Timely feedback on individual/group

+performance Provision of improvement

+opportunities Access to tutorial/remedial

+support Provision of answering bilingually